 In certain work environments safety represents one of the most important components of efficient performance of the company.
 Positions in which the consequences of unsafe behavior and disregarding procedures are huge, both financially and for the health and safety of the employees – require a special approach to employee selection and development.
 The connection between wrong hiring decisions and repercussions for the company profit and reputation might be even more apparent in these cases.
+In these work environments safety assessments can help to reduce risks.

 Safety-related behaviors are directly in connection with personality.
 Research shows that there is a correlation between certain characteristics of employees and the number of work-related accidents, and financial losses which are a consequence of unsafe behavior.